 - Check your Attitude – If you find yourself feeling annoyed and frustrated by your home responsibilities, take a minute to stop, count your blessings, and focus on thankfulness.
 One of my favorite little homemaking poems is:

-Any other homemaking tips or hacks to share?
+Any other hacks or tips for stress-free homemaking to share?
 Tweet me at @ashleyfromhp or drop them in the comments below.